Robert Fuller (actor)

-Robert Fuller (born Leonard Leroy Lee; July 29, 1933) is a retired American actor.
+Robert Fuller (born Leonard Leroy Lee; July 29, 1933) is an American retired actor.
 Fuller was known for his deep "charcoal" voice, his roles on the popular Western series Laramie as Jess Harper and Wagon Train as Cooper Smith, and as Dr. Kelly Brackett in the medical/action drama Emergency!
 (1972–1977).

 He was also in several movies, including: The Brain from Planet Arous (1957), Teenage Thunder (1957), Return of the Seven (1966), Incident at Phantom Hill (1966), What Ever Happened to Aunt Alice?
 (1969), and The Hard Ride (1971).

 Early life

 Robert Fuller was born Leonard Leroy Lee on July 29, 1933, in Troy, New York, the only child of Elizabeth Lee, a dance instructor.
 Later in his childhood, Betty married Robert Simpson Sr., a Naval Academy officer.
 In 1939, the family moved to Key West, Florida, where, already known by the nickname of "Buddy", he took the name Robert Simpson Jr. His parents owned a dancing school in Florida.
 His family also lived in Chicago for a year before moving back to Florida.
 Simpson, Jr., as he was then still formally known, attended the Miami Military School for fifth and sixth grades, and Key West High School for ninth grade.
 He dropped out at age 14 because he disliked school and was doing poorly there.
 In 1950, at the age of 16, he and his parents moved to Hollywood, California, where his first job was as a stunt man.
 He also worked at Grauman's Chinese Theatre, beginning as a doorman, becoming assistant manager by age 18.
 At the urging of friends, Simpson, Jr., joined the Screen Actors Guild, changed his name to Robert Fuller, and embarked on a career in acting.